-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated. - Description of monument and accessories set to perpetuate the corner position - 4.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+- nosition - 2.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 6.
+Fill in Cross Index & Section Diagram at bottom of sheet.